Environment

 Environmental Management System

-Springfield has an ISO:14001 certified Environmental Management System which is externally audited and certified by a UKAS accredited organisation.
+Springfield has an ISO 14001 certified Environmental Management System which is externally audited and certified by a UKAS accredited organisation.
 Current reporting includes waste, carbon, prosecutions and fines, audit and inspection findings and trends.
 Planned and random audits are undertaken internally by our SHEQ team.

 We also have an Environmental Policy in place which includes the protection and enhancement of biodiversity.
-We are pleased to confirm that we do not have any sites identified as areas of nutrient stress, and no environmental prosecutions in the past 5 years.
+We are pleased to confirm that we do not have any sites identified as areas of nutrient stress, and no environmental prosecutions in the past five years.

 EV charging for our customers' homes